codereligion/hammock/README.md

 }
 ```

-That't it!
+That's it!
 As long as you have the hammock compiler on your classpath during
 compilation it will generate java source files for you which contain re-usable
 stateless singleton implementations for your functions.
 For every class with
 at least one annotated method Hammock will create a corresponding class in the